A North Texas educational organization dedicated to inspiring young people through an arts-based, academic world-view.

 Open Enrollment for an upcoming school year begins the 2nd Wednesday in January and runs approximately 30 days.
-If you want to join TeSA within the current school year, private auditions may be scheduled for grade specific openings.
+If you want to join TeSA within the current school year, private auditions may be scheduled if there is space in the desired grade level.

-Yes, all students are required to audition and meet the requirements for acceptance.
+Yes, all new students are required to audition and meet the requirements for acceptance.

 You will find everything you need to know on our Admissions Page.

-Students in grades Kindergarten through 2nd-grade audition in all four fine art areas: Visual Arts, Theatre, Dance and Music.
+Kindergarten through 5th grade audition in all four Fine Arts areas: Dance, Music, Theatre, and Visual Art.

 Requirements for each grade level and fine art can be found on our Admissions Page.

-We also offer optional, but highly encouraged, Audition Workshops in November and January each year.
+We offer optional, but highly encouraged, Audition Workshop Q&A sessions in January and February.

 Results from auditions within our Open Enrollment period are typically mailed the third week of March.

-Results from previously scheduled auditions throughout the school year are typically mailed within two weeks of the audition.
+Results from previously scheduled auditions throughout the school year are mailed as soon as possible.

 No, your child does not have to re-audition each year.